Sky Braids: The Collection

 Braids – options for felting

-Both Polwarth and Merino braids are fabulous options for both needle- and wet felting.
+Both Targhee and Merino braids are fabulous options for both needle- and wet felting.
 Since the hues were designed to depict natural sky colors, they’ll be great for any work about nature, while also remaining colorfast during the felting process.
+Wool/silk braids will also felt, giving a shiny, “fibery” look to your felt projects.

 Soft yet durable yarns, chosen for next-to-skin comfort, soak up the Sky Braids colors and give life to your yarn crafting.
 Superwash yarns provide easier-care versatility.
 Natural wools come with a particular benefit–grown, milled, and dyed entirely within Colorado, washed only with gentle detergent and dyed with vinegar-fixed colorants, their carbon footprint is minimal for a textile.
 And, these yarns are still soft and springy–they haven’t had the life milled out of them!